n8n-io/n8n-docs/docs/hosting/server-setups/digital-ocean.md

 ## Create droplet

-Select the project to host the Droplet and click _Droplets_ from the _Manage_ menu.
-You can use the Docker image from the _Marketplace_ tab or use one of the Linux distributions and [install Docker yourself](https://www.docker.com/get-started/).
+Select the project to host the Droplet and click __Droplets__ from the __Manage__ menu.
+You can use the Docker image from the __Marketplace__ tab or use one of the Linux distributions and [install Docker yourself](https://www.docker.com/get-started/){:target="_blank"}.
 The rest of this tutorial assumes you have Docker installed on the Droplet.

 ## Login to Droplet

-The remainder of the steps in this guide require you to login to the Droplet, [find more details in the Digital Ocean documentation](https://docs.digitalocean.com/products/droplets/how-to/connect-with-ssh/).
+The remainder of the steps in this guide require you to log in to the Droplet, [find more details in the Digital Ocean documentation](https://docs.digitalocean.com/products/droplets/how-to/connect-with-ssh/){:target="_blank"}.

 ## Prerequisites

 ### Create folders

 Both n8n and Caddy require creating folders and files that the host operating system copies to Docker containers.
-Create the following on the Droplet in a location accessible by Docker:
+Create the following on the Droplet in a location accessible by Docker.
+If you run Docker as root user, you can create the folders and files anywhere.
+If you run Docker "[Rootless](https://docs.docker.com/engine/security/rootless/){:target="_blank"}" for better security, create the folders and files in a location that user has access to:

 - _caddy_config_
 - _caddy_config/Caddyfile_